Braedon-Wooding-Uni/blog/content/blog/lambda_crabs_2.md

 And, in fact, regions follows all these rules, making it an abelian semigroup.

-We know to additional facts about our operator:
+We know two additional facts about our operator:

-1. It follows from the fact 'a: 'a, that a + a = a
+1. It follows from the fact `'a: 'a`, that a + a = a
-2. It follows from the fact 'static: 'a for all 'a, that ∃s∈L  ∀a∈L  s + a = s
+2. It follows from the fact `'static: 'a` for all `'a`, that `∃s∈L  ∀a∈L  s + a = s`.

+## Regions as a lattice

+It makes much more sense to think of regions as a lattice.
+A lattice is a poset with two operators defined on it:

+1. Join, an unique supremum (that is, least upper-bound).
+This is our `+` operator.

+2. Meet, an unique infimum (that is, greatest lower-bound).
+This isn't very useful for the matter of regions, but it is still defined on them.

+which follows a set of laws:

+1. The law of commutativity: Both meet and join are commutative operators.

+2. The law of associativity: Both meet and join are associative operators.

+3. The law of absorption: Meet(a, Meet(a, b)) = Meet(a, b) and Join(a, Join(a, b)) = Join(a, b).

+In fact, this describes our structure perfectly.
+In particular, L is an _upper-bounded lattice_, i.e. we have a maximal element (`'static`).

+Lattice theory, which we will cover in-depth in a later post is perfect for studying subtyping relations.

 ## Directed Acyclic Graphs